waltsims/k-wave-python/README.md

 # k-Wave-python

-This project is a Python interface to the pre-compiled v1.3 of [k-Wave simulation binaries](http://www.k-wave.org/download.php) which support NVIDIA sm 3.0 to sm 7.5.
+This project is a Python implementation of most of the MATLAB toolbox k-wave as well as an interface to the pre-compiled v1.3 of k-Wave simulation binaries which support NVIDIA sm 3.0 to sm 7.5.

+## Mission

+With this project, we hope to increase accessibility and reproducablitiy of k-Wave simulation for medical imaging, algorithmic prototyping and testing.
+Many tools and methods of k-wave can be found here, but this project has and will continue to diverge from the original k-wave APIs in order to leverage pythonic practices.

+## Documentation

-The documentation for this Python interface is compiled in a Read the Docs page [here](http://waltersimson.com/k-wave-python/)
+The documentation for k-wave-python can be found [here](http://waltersimson.com/k-wave-python/)

 ## Installation

 ```bash